Explore Courses

 Why the IELTS Band Score Matters

-The band score in IELTS is not only an academic figure, but also a direct measure of study, employment, and migration prospects.
+The IELTS band score is not only an academic figure, but also a direct measure of study, employment, and migration prospects.

 • International recognition: Accepted by over 11,000 universities, employers, and immigration departments across the world.